 throughout the U.S. as well as provide opportunity for discussion of policies

 and best practices that have arisen in response to the impact of EVs.
 We also will

 look at the role utilities play in developing State policies, the effects an increasing

 number of EVs may have on the electricity supply, and the roles of EV vendors and consumers.

 8:45-9:00 Registration check-in

-9:15-10:00 EV Landscape: Benefits and Market Trends – What are the benefits of EVs and how are they measured?
+9:15-10:00 EV Landscape: Benefits and Market Trends – What are the benefits of EVs, and how are they measured?
 Market analysts agree that EVs are here to stay.
 What are the forecasts for Wisconsin, for the U.S.?
-How does that compare to other states and countries?
-Will the EV market continue to grow or taper off?
+How do they compare to other states and countries?
+Will the EV market continue to grow, or will it taper off?
 What can we expect over the next 10 years?

 10:15-11:00 State Collaboration – What state agencies are working on EV policy?
 How are the agencies collaborating?
 Who are the decision makers?
 What is the latest on the VW settlement?
 Is there coordination with the Legislature?
 Is the focus on a WI only policy, or are there regional and national collaboration efforts?

 Mike Kuglitsch, State Representative, District 84, Wisconsin Legislature

 Martin Day, Division Administrator, Energy Regulation and Analysis, Public Service Commission of Wisconsin